 Years ago, when my husband worked for Dollar-Rent-A-Car, he and I had the opportunity to go to Taipei as a part of the ASTA (American Society of Travel Agents) convention.
-While most of the people at the convention were satisfied with the activities that were planned by the Taiwan government, as the best way to showcase their city, and eating a variety of American centric local cuisines at the various functions, Brian and I wanted to head out to see the city, as only a foodie tourist could do.
+While most of the people at the convention were satisfied with the activities that were planned by the Taiwan government, and eat a variety of American-centric local cuisines at the various functions, Brian and I wanted to head out to see the city, as only a foodie tourist could do.

 And all eyes forward; if you make eye contact, you must yield right of way.